Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ## Transactions Can Be Added, Posted and Run

-We have executed transactions on a @Type node with methods `addJarStoreTransaction()`, `addConstructorCallTransaction()` and `addInstanceMethodCallTransaction()`.
+We have executed transactions on a Hotmoka node with methods `addJarStoreTransaction()`, `addConstructorCallTransaction()` and `addInstanceMethodCallTransaction()`.
 These methods, whose name starts with `add`,